openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 ```

 #### NFS Provisioner changes
 NFS Provisioner needs to lookup Configmap named **hook-config** in nfs-provisioner namespace.
-If Configmap exists then provisioner need to initialize **Provisioner** with hook configuration provided in Configmap.
+If Configmap exists then provisioner needs to initialize **Provisioner** with hook configuration provided in Configmap.
-NFS Provisioner executes two events, volume provisioning and volume deletion.
-On this two events provisioner needs to execute all the hook as per the given hook Action.
+NFS Provisioner executes two events, volume provisioning, and volume deletion.
+On these two events provisioner needs to execute all the hooks as per the given hook Action.

 ## Upgrade
-No specific action required to upgrade older version to use hooks.
+No specific action is required to upgrade the older version to use hooks.